 - 1. Shut down databases if this is not a first-time installation. - 2.
 Back up the databases and application directories if this is not a first-time installation. - 3.
 Copy the installation package into the application directories.
-This means that the rtb\inst, rtb\idat, and rtb\dbup directories exist in your application's root directory. - Change the directory to the applications root directory, and run \update.w.
-Depending on your environment and how you installed PROGRESS, your command might look like this: pro -p \update.w. - 4.
+This means that the rtb_inst, rtb_idat, and rtb_dbup directories exist in your application's root directory. - 4.
+Change the directory to the applications root directory, and run update.w.
+Depending on your environment and how you installed Progress, your command might look like this: pro -p update.w. - 5.
 After completing the remote site update process you should complete the deployment.
-See the "Completing a Deployment" section in this chapter.
+See Section 4.11.2.12, "Completing a Deployment" [4-46].

-4.11.14 Completing a Deployment
+4.11.2.12.
+Completing a Deployment

-Before you complete a deployment, it is good practice to confirm that the remote site successfully received and installed that deployment.
+Before you complete a deployment, it is go practice to confirm that the remote site successfully received and installed that deployment.
 That way, if the remote site update did not work properly, you can modify the workspace and restart the deployment process.
 Once the deployment is complete, the Status field toggles between WIP and Complete.